 Sep 07, 2016

-Our office managers spent 2 days at kīpuka Leihano attending a workshop and retreat.
+Our office managers spent two days at kīpuka Leihano attending a workshop and retreat.
 The 1st day of workshops consisted of customer service and organizational core values presentations hosted by Ku`ulani Keohokalole and Ann-Marie Fernandez.
 The 2nd day was spent painting beautiful Koi fish on canvases which represented “Hoʻomoe wai kāhi ke kāoʻo” - traveling together like water flowing in one direction.

 Mahalo to Kuʻulani Keohokalole and Ann-Marie Fernandez for hosting the workshops and Loke Glackin for accomodating their stay.
 (April 2017)